Tuning

 This will trigger more often WAL log roll-overs, which of course does more syscalls.
 But since WAL files are memory-mapped, you can save a little bit of memory at runtime.
 These values should always be adjusted together.
 They both have an impact on how many WAL files will exist during normal operation. ideally, you have 2-4 WAL files around during normal operation.
 At the same time, you should make make these values too small so that Snapshots are not being created more than probably every 15 minutes.

-.
-The benefits in memory usage will become very small in exchange for
+You should not push the wal_size below 131072.
+The benefits in memory usage will become very

-a lot more disk I/O. Also, the wal_size
+small in exchange for a lot more disk I/O. Also, the wal_size should always be a multiple of 4096

-than the default 2MiB will typically not have any positive impact as well, as long as you are not having too many
+impact as well, as long as you are not having too many Snapshots because of a huge amount of

 HTTP Server